mui/mui-x/packages/grid/x-data-grid-pro/README.md

 yarn add @mui/x-data-grid-pro
 ```

-This component has three peer dependencies that you will need to install as well.
+This component has the following peer dependencies that you will need to install as well.

 ```json
 "peerDependencies": {